Top Of The Food Chain: Do Orcas Have Predators?

 Snatch & Grab

-The first technique Orca use when hunting is a good old snatch and grab.
+One popular technique Orcas use when hunting is the good old snatch and grab.

 For example, an unsuspecting seal may be laid on an ice cap and suddenly out of seemingly nowhere, an Orca will lunge out of the water and snatch the seal from the ice cap and bring it into the ocean.

-This is an effective hunting tactic that orcas use and uses the element of surprise to catch their prey off guard.
+This is an effective hunting tactic that many Orca populations use as it takes their prey by surprise.

 Formation Swimming

-The most impressive technique Orcas use to hunt prey is their formation swimming tactic.
+One of the most impressive techniques Orcas use to hunt prey is their formation swimming tactic.

 Herding Fish